Tymbal

 What is "Auchenorrhyncha"?

-The term Auchenorrhyncha is applied to a group of organisms once thought to be closely related.
-However the introduction of molecular techniques (Sorenson et al. 1995, Campbell et al. 1995), coupled with traditional morphological analysis (Ross, et al. 1984, Bourgoin 1986 and onwards) has shown that, while the leafhoppers (Membracoidea), cicadas (Cicadoidea) and froghoppers and spittlebugs (Cercopoidea) appear to form a monophyletic group, the planthoppers (Fulgoroidea), are more closely related to the Heteroptera.
-The Suborder name Fulgoromorpha has been adopted for the planthoppers while the remaining "Auchenorrhyncha" have been grouped under the Suborder Cicadomorpha.
-The other Hemiptera Suborders are the Sternorrhyncha (aphids, scales, whiteflies, lerps and their relatives), which is the sister group to all other Hemiptera and Prosorrhyncha (Heteroptera + Peloridioidea).
-However, Yoshizawa & Saigusa (2001) have found support for the monophyly of the Auchenorrhyncha in the structures of the forewing base and Cryan (2005) has also found molecular evidence supporting this.
+The term Auchenorrhyncha is applied to a group of organisms thought to be closely related.
+The introduction of molecular techniques for analysis of higher level relationships (Sorenson et al. 1995, Campbell et al. 1995), coupled with traditional morphological analysis (Ross, et al. 1984, Bourgoin 1986 and onwards) indicated that, while the leafhoppers (Membracoidea), cicadas (Cicadoidea) and froghoppers and spittlebugs (Cercopoidea) appeared to form a monophyletic group, the planthoppers (Fulgoroidea), were considered to be more closely related to the Heteroptera.
+The Suborder name Fulgoromorpha was adopted for the planthoppers while the remaining Auchenorrhyncha were grouped under the Suborder Cicadomorpha.
+However, Yoshizawa & Saigusa (2001) found support for the monophyly of the Auchenorrhyncha in the structures of the forewing base and Cryan (2005) also found molecular evidence supporting this.
+A comprehensive study by Cryan and Urban (2012) using DNA sequence data from seven gene regions and representatives of all Hemiptera lineages demonstrated that the Auchenorrhyncha is indeed monophyletic and the term should be reinstated as a Suborder of the Hemiptera with the Superfamilies Fulgoroidea, Membracoidea, Cicadoidea and Cercopoidea.
+The other Hemiptera Suborders supported as being monophyletic by Cryan & Urban (2012) are the Sternorrhyncha (aphids, scales, whiteflies, lerps and their relatives), which is the sister group to all other Hemiptera, Heteroptera (stink bugs, water bugs, assassin bugs and their relatives) and Coleorrhyncha (the moss bugs, family Peloridiidae).

 The Tymbal Logo